Art Fund

 From channeling to expanding

-Strategically, we were evolving from being seen as an organisation that channels funds and resources, to one that actively expands access and experience – and we needed a visual identity that could grow with that.
+Strategically, we were evolving from being seen primarily as a funder to being understood as an organisation that actively expands access and experience.
+We needed a visual system that could grow with that shift.

 In the frame video series